-- Formerly the village school, the building has been restored in typically Scandinavian style and décor and offers a relaxed environment for guests to enjoy during their trip
+- Formerly the village school, the building has been restored with a typically Scandinavian-style and décor offering a relaxed environment for guests to enjoy during their trip

-- The recently renovated restaurant is the focal point of the main building which serves hearty food in a buffet style in a beautiful dining area
+- The recently renovated restaurant is the focal point of the main building which serves hearty buffet-style food in a beautiful dining area

-- Tea and coffee facilities are also available in the restaurant for guests to access throughout their stay although none are available in room
+- Tea and coffee facilities are also available in the restaurant for guests to access throughout their stay, although none are available in the room

-The 22 double or twin rooms are decorated in keeping with local surroundings and culture.
-All have an en suite shower room and hairdryer.
-Some of these rooms are located in the main building and others are situated in separate annex buildings, a short walk across the courtyard area.
+The 34 double or twin rooms are decorated in keeping with local surroundings and culture.
+All have an en-suite shower room and hairdryer.
+Some of these rooms are located in the main building and others are situated in separate annexe buildings, a short walk from the main building.
 There are also two hotel rooms with private sauna which can be booked, subject to a supplement and availability.

-Many guests like to upgrade to one of the six apartments at Nellim, all of which are situated in the annex buildings across from the reception and restaurant.
+Many guests like to upgrade to one of the six apartments at Nellim, all of which are situated in one of the annexe buildings across from the reception and restaurant.
 The apartments offer guests additional room and their own space in which to relax after a day or night of activities.

 Each apartment varies in size and facilities.
 Apartments are allocated on a first come, first served basis according to the accommodation which best suits your party.

-- The one, two and three bedroom apartments are all equipped with living area, bathroom (with shower and hairdryer), kitchenette and TV
+- The one, two and three bedroom apartments are all equipped with living area, bathroom (with shower and hairdryer), kitchenette and/or electric kettle and TV

 - We recommend taking supplies of your favourite tea and coffee so you can enjoy warm drinks in your apartment